Kameleoon/client-javascript/README.md

 # Kameleoon Javascript SDK

-Our SDK gives you the possibility of running experiments and activating feature flags on your back-end NodeJS server.
+Our SDK gives you the possibility of running experiments and activating feature flags on your Javascript platform.
 Integrating our SDK into your web-application is easy, and its footprint (in terms of memory and network usage) is low.

 ## Learn more